 Pedestrian accidents involving children are not necessarily an unavoidable part of walking to or from school or playing outdoors with friends.
 Enactment of appropriate laws and policies that help protect pedestrians and investments in pedestrian infrastructure can help reduce the risk of such accidents.
 Examples of measures that communities might take include installing speed bumps and other traffic calming measures.

 Meanwhile, parents can teach their children to stay out of the road and how to cross safely.
 Supervision is important when children are playing in areas near roadways, such as residential neighborhoods, especially for young children.
-Use of back-up cameras on vehicles may help prevent back-over accidents; drivers should always also check behind their vehicles before backing out of the driveway.
+The Use of back-up cameras on vehicles may help prevent back-over accidents; drivers should always also check behind their vehicles before backing out of the driveway.

 You may recover compensation for the medical expenses and other costs associated with your child’s injuries after a child pedestrian accident in Dallas.
 Damages are recoverable even if your child was partly to blame in the accident.
 This can allow you to pay any existing medical bills and ensure your child receives any additional treatment necessary in his or her care.